A topic from the subject of Theoretical Chemistry in Chemistry.

 Overview:

 Quantum field theory (QFT) is a theoretical framework that describes the behavior of matter and energy at the quantum level.
-It emerged in the 20th century as an extension of quantum mechanics and incorporates special relativity to account for the behaviour of particles in all energy regimes.
+It emerged in the 20th century as an extension of quantum mechanics and incorporates special relativity to account for the behavior of particles in all energy regimes.
 In chemistry, QFT provides a powerful tool for understanding and predicting the properties of molecules, materials, and chemical reactions.

 Key Points: